National Pet Week – Protecting Animals from the Heat

 Just like for humans – heat stress comes on fast for dogs so extra precaution is key when it is hot

 Evaporative coolers are a great option because they provide cooling outdoors working in the ambient air to provide a noticeable difference in airflow and cooling.
 This helps reduce heat stress and is very important for:

 animals with health conditions such as heart disease (in addition to airflow, providing moist air assists with breathing)

 If you aren’t sure if it is too hot for your animal, a good rule of thumb/tip is to check TSA and the airlines regarding their maximum heat temp they fly crated dogs within the plane’s underbelly.
 Their rules are a good gauge for determining heat conditions that can affect animals.

 Make a point to acclimate an indoor dog that will be kept outdoors for extended periods in the heat.
 Acclimating is an important step.

-For example: a teacher who has had a dog indoors all summer and then returns to work in August and needs to keep the dog on in the backyard or patio thereafter.
+For example, a teacher who has had a dog indoors all summer and then returns to work in August and needs to keep the dog on in the backyard or patio thereafter.
 It would be important to build up by acclimating the dog in stages.
-This could include increasing exposure to the outdoors in increments, allowing the dog to hang-out on the shaded porch or other places like a shade tree ahead of the daily exposure.
+This could include increased exposure to the outdoors in increments, allowing the dog to hang-out on the shaded porch or other places like a shade tree ahead of the daily exposure.